jnozzi/cocoadev.com/SiteContent/General/CFSocket.markdown

 *kCFSocketConnectCallBack's error code is a POSIX error.
-*[[CFSocketCopyAddress]] returns different addresses depending on which network interface the socket is on.
+*General/CFSocketCopyAddress returns different addresses depending on which network interface the socket is on.
 For example, if you connect to another port on localhost, this function'll return 127.0.0.1.
 If you connect to a computer on the Internet, it'll return your IP address.
-*I heard that [[CFSocketCreateConnectedToSocketSignature]] has a bug.
+*I heard that General/CFSocketCreateConnectedToSocketSignature has a bug.
 Apple knows about it.
 I don't know if or when they fixed it.
-*[[CFSocketSetAddress]] effectively does both bind() & listen().
+*General/CFSocketSetAddress effectively does both bind() & listen().

 ----

 I'm trying to find out how much data (bytes or packets, I don't care) has been read by a plugin connected to my application.
-I can get the details of the connection, IP addresses, protocol and port numbers using the '''lsof (1)''' command-line tool.
+I can get the details of the connection, IP addresses, protocol and port numbers using the **lsof (1)** command-line tool.
 Knowing which port is open (on my process!)
 I should be able to monitor how much data is being transferred.
 Any ideas?

 Kevin Patfield